 The 3D Printing Startup Bootstrapped To $20M In Revenue

-“Because our tech is designed to enable independence,” Snabes explained in a recent interview with Based, “I thought it was important, especially in the beginning, that we walked the walk and became a case study for how you could bootstrap.”
+“Because our tech is designed to enable independence,” Snabes explained in a recent interview with BĀSED, “I thought it was important, especially in the beginning, that we walked the walk and became a case study for how you could bootstrap.”
+Bootstrapping is the process of building a business from the ground up, using a combination of financial sources that can include personal savings, grants and prizes, cash generated from early sales, and all with very little external support.

 An Accidental Entrepreneur

-Just a few months later, Snabes received word that re:3D had made it into Startup Chile’s accelerator with $40,000 in prize money.
-She promptly quit her job and set off for Santiago, with the ambitious goal of creating a product and launching a re:3D Kickstarter campaign at that year’s South by Southwest conference, just 8 short weeks away, to fully fund their idea.
+Just a few months later, Snabes received word that re:3D had made it into Startup Chile’s accelerator, and would receive $40,000 in equity-free prize money.
+She promptly quit her job and set off for Santiago, with the ambitious goal of creating a product and launching a re:3D Kickstarter campaign at that year’s South by Southwest conference, just eight short weeks away, to fully fund their idea.
 Within a few months of entering Startup Chile’s program, re:3D had crowdfunded $250,000 in sales.
 Re:3D has since met the challenges of scaling and fine-tuning their business model with direct support from their online backers.
-“They were our micro-investors,” Snabes said of re:3D’s customers, “they gave us a lot of mentorships, they wanted us to succeed.”
+“They were our micro-investors,” Snabes said of re:3D’s early customers, “they gave us a lot of mentorships, they wanted us to succeed.”

 Re:3D began manufacturing their first product, a 3D printer called the Gigabot, in co-founder Matthew Fiedler’s garage in Texas, where they stayed for the next four years.
-All in all, through open partnerships, crowdfunding, and cash awards, the organization has managed to raise nearly four million dollars ($4MM) in financial backing, all towards the end of improving the global ecosystem of accessible 3D printing solutions.
+All in all, through open partnerships, crowdfunding, and cash awards, the organization has managed to raise nearly $4 million in financial backing, all towards the end of improving the global ecosystem of accessible 3D printing solutions.

 re:3D Is Founded